Birth of a Novel

 By Ann Krebs

-“All the Light We Cannot See,” published by Scribner, is already gaining critical acclaim and just hit the New York Times best seller list at No. 10.
+“All the Light We Cannot See,” published by Scribner, hit the New York Times best seller list at No. 10.
 Doerr, an alumnus of the Creative Writing Program, has been on a cross-country book tour since May 6.

 As described on Doerr’s website, Marie-Laure lives with her father in Paris within walking distance of the Museum of Natural History, where he works.
 When she is 6, Marie-Laure goes blind, and her father builds her a model of their neighborhood so she can navigate the streets.
 When the Germans occupy Paris, father and daughter flee to Saint-Malo on the Brittany coast, where Marie-Laure’s agoraphobic great uncle lives in a house by the sea wall.

 In another world, in Germany, an orphan boy, Werner, grows up with his younger sister, Jutta, both enchanted by a crude radio Werner finds.
 He becomes a master at building and fixing radios, a talent that wins him a place at an elite but brutal military academy and, ultimately, makes him a highly specialized tracker of the Resistance.
 Werner travels through the heart of Hitler Youth to the far-flung outskirts of Russia, and finally into Saint-Malo, where his path converges with Marie-Laure.